17cupsofcoffee/openedge-rest-tutorials/business-entities/basic-rest-business-entities.md

 executed; however, the others should be left as their defaults.
 The options available for `executionMode` are:
   * `single-run` creates a new instance of the class when a method is called, then disposes of it once the method returns.
   * `singleton` keeps an instance of the class in memory, then uses it to service all requests to the resource.
-This may perform better than a `single-run` class (due to it only needing to be instantiated once), but note that despite there being a persistant instance, you should not store state between calls unless completely necessary; REST is intended to be a stateless communication method, with each HTTP request happening in isolation.
+This is the default option, and the one that should be used in most cases, as it generally provides better performance than a `single-run` class (due to it only needing to be instantiated once).
+However, note that despite there being a persistant instance, you should avoid storing state within the class between calls; REST is intended to be a stateless communication method, with each HTTP request happening in isolation.
+Any persistant data should be written to the database instead.
   * `external` specifies that the file only contains a single procedure or function to be called.
 This could be useful if exposing a piece of legacy code, but it is usually a better idea to use the object-oriented style.
 * `@progress.service.resource` sets up the REST resource and the URL that should route to it.
 The properties to be